Following are summaries of some of the more pertinent actions taken by various working groups throughout the NAIC Summer 2012 National Meeting.

 The working group had exposed for comment in late 2011 that Accounting Standard Update (ASU) 2011-06 be rejected for statutory accounting and instead proposed SSAP No. 35R prescribe the accounting for the annual fee mandated by the Patient Protection and Affordable Care Act.
 The proposed changes would require accrual of the annual fee on health insurers in 2013, instead of 2014 as prescribed in ASU 2011-06.

-Industry participants criticized the proposal arguing that that no liability arises in 2014 and thus requiring accrual in 2013 would create complexity and unintended implications.
+Industry participants criticized the proposal arguing that no liability arises in 2014 and thus requiring accrual in 2013 would create complexity and unintended implications.
 Regulators announced they would not require the accrual of the fee in 2013.
 However, because companies will have sufficient information to assess the financial implications of the relevant sections of the Affordable Care Act by year-end 2013, disclosure pursuant to SSAP No. 9, Subsequent Events should be made in the annual audited financial statements and the annual statement.

 The working group has not determined how to account for the assessment in 2014 and subsequent years.